nickthecook/ops/README.md

 gem i --user-install ops_team
 ```

-In this case, you may need to add your gems' `bin/` directory to your `$PATH` variable in order to be.
+In this case, you may need to add your gems' `bin/` directory to your `$PATH` variable.
 To find the path to the right `bin/` directory:

 ```
 $ gem environment | grep "EXECUTABLE DIRECTORY"